kahlil/grunt-compass/README.md

     ```javascript
     forcecompile: true
     ```
-9. You can require a given ruby library before running commands like this:
+9. You can require ruby libraries before running commands like this:

     ```javascript
+    require: 'animate-sass'
+    ```

+    or

+    ```javascript
-    require: 'animate-sass mylib'
+    require: [
+      'animate-sass',
+      'mylib'
+    ]
     ```

 10. You can add the `--debug-info` option for use with [FireSass](https://addons.mozilla.org/en-US/firefox/addon/firesass-for-firebug/) like so: